eunly00/eunly00.github.io/content/en/publication/앤비디아 인터뷰/index.md

 ---
-title: '엔비디아 연구원 인터뷰'
+title: 'Interview with NVIDIA Researcher'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 박은송
+  - Eun Song Park
-  - 홍사강
+  - Sa Kang Hong
-  - 최지혜
+  - Ji Hye Choi

 date: '2024-07-15'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2024-09-10'